You’re probably being wisely proactive a lot without even realizing it.

-Others, not so great.
-Like when your commercial property’s lawn dies, and you have to dip into your already stretched budget to replace it.
-Surprise!
+It pays to be proactive with your commercial landscaping services, too.
+Otherwise, you’re in for unpleasant surprises.
+Like when your commercial property’s lawn dies, and you have to dip into your already stretched budget to pay to replace it.

-On days like that, ice cream helps.
-Better yet, add a few key commercial landscaping services into your contract to help avoid those unpleasant surprise costs.
+Be proactive, and add a few important commercial landscaping tasks into your contract to help avoid unpleasant surprise costs:

 1. Aerating and Overseeding

 Think lawn aeration is a luxury item?
-Not really.
+Nope.

-Aeration uses a machine to pull out tiny cores of soil from your lawn, allowing water and oxygen to get to the roots.
+Aeration is one of those important commercial landscaping tasks.
+It uses a machine to pull out tiny cores of soil from your lawn, allowing water and oxygen to get to the roots.
 Now, your lawn’s roots can grow nice and deep, producing a lush, healthy carpet of green.

-Be proactive about your lawn health and include aeration in your commercial landscaping services so you don’t face the unpleasant surprise of an emergency sod job to replace your ugly dead turf.
+Be proactive about your lawn health and include aeration in your contract so you don’t face the unpleasant surprise of an emergency sod job to replace your ugly dead turf.

 It’s easy to ignore tree branches — up high and out of sight, out of mind, right?

-Prune them when they’re dormant, and you don’t have to worry about paying for the consequences of them toppling.
+Prune your trees, and you don’t have to worry about paying for the consequences of them toppling.

 3. Lime Treatments to Balance Lawn pH

-Here in Maryland, it’s rare that soil pH for turf grass is too high.
+Here in Maryland, DC, and Virginia it’s rare that soil pH for turf grass is too high.
 It’s typically too low.

 When your soil pH is too low, it’s time for lime, a soil amendment made from ground limestone rock, which contains calcium carbonate and magnesium carbonate.